abhijeetsnair/sept-assignment-1/README.md

 +8)Liecenses for OpenSource code acessed is mentioned licences.txt folder under Documents/liecenses.txt +9)Automated Build using Maven
-+10)Forecast Display is tabbed(similar to tabbed browsing to display multiple graphs at once)
++10)Forecast Display is tabbed(similar to tabbed browsing to display multiple graphs at once) +11) Trello and Slack correspondance and progress is also shown under Documents/Assignnment2

 # Peer Reviews
 #####s3477089 - Sarah Vasiliki Giapitzakis